tintn/tintn.github.io/_posts/2023-01-09-Scalable-Serving-In-Kubernetes-with-Seldon-Core.md

     - autoscaling
 ---

-# Scalable Serving In Kubernetes with Seldon Core: A tutorial

 Deploying trained models to production is an essential step in most of ML applications.
 It’s where the models actually show their values by providing their predictions for customers or other systems.

 Deploying a model can be as straight-forward as implementing a Flask server then export its endpoints for users to call.
 However, having a system that can robustly and reliably serve large amount of requests with strict requirements in response time or throughput is not trivial.